 Response Element Description on and so on) that are different from the candidate's address.
 UnitNumberHigh The highest unit number.
 UnitNumberLow The lowest unit number.
 SegmentCode A unique ID O that identifies .
-SegmentParity Indicates w hich side of the street has odd num nbers.
+SegmentParity Indicates which side of the street has odd numbers. nbers.
 L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meani ng of State/Province varies by coun try.
-StreetDataType value of "1' search order rank of the database indicates that the database is first that the database is second in the de in the default search order, "2" The default database search order is specified I in the Management Console.
+StreetDataType The default search order rank of the database used to geocode the address.
+A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
+The default database search order is specified I in the Management Console.
 StreetName For most countries, this contains the street name.
 StreetPrefix The type of f street when the street type appear s before the base street name.
 StreetSuffix The type of f street when the street type appear s after the base street name.
 TrailingDirectional Street direc ctional that follows the street name.
 UnitNumberHigh The highest unit number of the range in which the unit resides.